 The trip wouldn’t be complete without a picture from the old street.

 That concludes our Shifen trip folks!
 It was fun exploring their wonders.
 Now off to Jiufen!

 Traveling from Shifen to Jiufen

-We went back to Shifen station and waited for our train going back at Ruifang Station via Pingxi line.
-Ours was scheduled at 2:40 PM going northbound and regardless of what destination, it’s all going to Ruifang.
-We’re reusing our day pass we purchased earlier so no need to buy tickets.
+We went back to Shifen station and waited for our train going back to Ruifang Station via Pingxi line.
+Ours was scheduled at 2:40 PM going northbound and regardless of what destination, it's all going to Ruifang.
+We're reusing the day pass we purchased earlier so no need to buy tickets.

 Upon arrival at Ruifang, we went outside and rode a bus going straight to Jiufen.
 Sorry, I forgot the bus number but you can always ask the locals for directions (which we did).
 You can also take the taxi as an option if you're willing to shoulder more.

 The bus trip was around 15 minutes.
 We used that time to rest a bit.
 Upon arrival, you'll see a temple and a nice view of the sea.